-- 3.1.4 Unless otherwise instructed by the Treasurer of the States, assets should be sold when they are downgraded to A3 or lower. - 3.1.5 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above, in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 3.1.6 No off-balance sheet vehicles, foreign exchange exposure, convertible bonds or investments which suffer withholding tax are permitted.
+- 2.10.5 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above, in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 2.10.6 No off-balance-sheet vehicles, foreign exchange exposure, convertible bonds or investments which suffer withholding tax are permitted.